Josiah-Wami/Gesture-Control-Robot-Arm./README.md

 2. **Display Input** – The detected hand gesture is shown on a window.
 3. **Processing on Raspberry Pi** – The Pi receives the image and prepares it for analysis.
 5. **Python Analysis** – Python scripts inside the raspberry pi translate the hand gestures into commands (Left and right).
-6. **Command Transmission** – The commands are sent to the arduino borad on the robotic arm for excuation.
+6. **Command Transmission** – The commands are sent to the arduino board on the robotic arm.
+Execute main.py.
 7. **Output Action** – The robotic arm performs the movement in real time.

 ---